Soiree-NYC/Soiree_Public/README.md

 Short video demo [here](https://img-jonnicwolf.s3.us-east-2.amazonaws.com/soiree.mp4)

 ## Tech Stack

 **Client:** TypeScript, React, Axios, TailwindCSS, React-Calendar, Vite, Vercel

 **Server:** Node, Express, Sequelize, PostgreSQL

+## License
+This project is proprietary and "All Rights Reserved."
+No part of this repository, including the code and associated materials, may be used, copied, modified, or distributed without explicit permission from the owner.